nadethoughts/Aetheria/World/Items/Artifacts/Axe of Snaggletooth.md

 Umbrail's Tempest Command helped Rubius regain control.
 Repeated Dispel Magic later suppressed another forced rage after the axe consumed a shadow minion, but neither spell removed the curse.
 Rubius ended the session with **three tracked Shadow Points**.

 The only known lead for removing its power is the [[Shadow Well]] in the [[Undershadow]], though the party has not yet reached either place.

+## Session 09 Manifestation

+On the Frostvein plateau, Rubius tried to control his rage and initially kept the wrapped axe out of his hands.
+He nevertheless drew it during the fight with a Black Fang patrol.

+The axe offered greater damage in exchange for Shadow Points.
+Rubius accepted twice.
+It consumed the patrol's veteran, pulsed with dark energy, and became visibly more wicked.
+Its damage dice increased first to 3d6 and later to 3d8 during the encounter.

+The two explicit bargains bring Rubius's played total to **five Shadow Points**.
+He also suffered a Wound; the GM-facing master entry treats that as another trigger, but the table did not announce the point.
+The authoritative total should therefore be confirmed as five or six before the next encounter.